Welcome to our official guide to Chelmsford City Racecourse.

-If you are looking to bet online we recommend the following great deals with some amazing offers for new customers:
+If you are looking to bet online we recommend the following as the best horse racing betting sites, each has some amazing offers for new customers:

 Betting Shops Local to Chelmsford City Racecourse

 On-site, Chelmsford City Racecourse has several Tote kiosks (at least one in every enclosure) as well as roving Tote staff to help you place a bet even without visiting a dedicated area or shop.

 Mobile signal in the area is good, so if you’re unable to bet in a shop, you can do so online through your mobile device.

-Other Events at Chelmsford city racecourse
+Other Events at Chelmsford City racecourse

 Chelmsford City Racecourse is fast becoming a major events venue in Essex and so plays host to non-racing events as well as standard race days.

 It is starting to build a good reputation as a fun night out hosting good racing on a quality racing surface.

 Other Racecourses in the UK and Ireland

-Our team as of August 2020 have reviewed these racecourse that are also worth a visit:
+Our team as of September 2022 have reviewed the racecourses below, that are also worth a visit:

-- Aintree Racecourse Guide
+- Aintree Racecourse

-- Ascot Racecourse Guide
+- Ascot Racecourse

-- Ayr Racecourse Guide
+- Ayr Racecourse

 - Bangor on Dee Racecourse